Jabberwockey/homepage-skriptorium/content/de/authors/sophia/_index.md

 ---
 # Display name
-name: Luisa Fall
+name: Frantje Fall

 # Username (this should match the folder name)
 authors:
-- luisa
+- frantje

 # Is this the primary user of the site?
 superuser: false